 - Peak circulating enzyme levels tend to occur earlier and are often higher following successful thrombolytic therapy.

 Indications for measurement of cardiac enzymes

-- Any patient presenting with a possible acute coronary syndrome (ACS).
+- Any patient presenting with a possible ACS.

 - Routinely following percutaneous coronary intervention (PCI).

 - Routinely following surgical revascularisation (coronary artery bypass graft (CABG)).

 Troponins T and I